Ankit-Shrestha/Linux-Server-Configuration/README.md

 - ``sudo pip install Flask``
 - ``sudo pip install httplib2 oauth2client sqlalchemy psycopg2 sqlalchemy_utils``
 - ``sudo pip install requests`` make sure to get the correct dependencies and packages based on the version of python that you are using.
-Please refer to [Link](https://packages.ubuntu.com/) .
+Please refer the link https://packages.ubuntu.com/) .

 **14. Clone the app from Github.**